vishal6475/University-Projects/Social-Media-Website/README.md

 ### Install the dependencies and start the backend system:
 3. Run the command `cd backend` to go to backend folder.
-4. Run the command `pip3 install -r requirements` to install all the dependencies for the backend system.
+4. Run the command `pip3 install -r requirements.txt` to install all the dependencies for the backend system.
 5. Run the command `python3 run.py` to start the backend system and API services.

 ### Install the dependencies and start the frontend application: